seud0nym/sigenergy2mqtt/README.md

                         The prefix to use for Home Assistant entity names.
 Example: A prefix of 'prefix' will prepend 'prefix ' to names
                         (default: '')
   --hass-discovery-only
                         Exit immediately after publishing discovery.
-Does not read values from the ModBus interface, except to probe for device configuration.
+Does not read values from the Modbus interface, except to probe for device configuration.
   -b [SIGENERGY2MQTT_MQTT_BROKER], --mqtt-broker [SIGENERGY2MQTT_MQTT_BROKER]
                         The hostname or IP address of an MQTT broker (default: 127.0.0.1)